avimallu/avimallu.dev/_posts/2023-06-22-overlap_joins.md

 ## Evaluate for a specific row

-Before we find a general solution to this problem, let's consider a specific row:
+Before we find a general solution to this problem, let's consider a specific row to understand the problem better:

 ```py
 """